Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

+- This season Goedert has 50 catches (on 69 targets) for 759 yards and four touchdowns, averaging 50.6 yards per game.

+- So far this season, 15.9% of the 434 passes thrown by his team have gone Goedert's way.

-- Goedert (six red zone targets) has been the recipient of 10.5% of his team's 57 red zone pass attempts.
+- Goedert has seen the ball thrown his way six times in the red zone this season, 10.5% of his team's 57 red zone pass attempts.

-- The Eagles, who rank ninth in the NFL in points scored, have attempted a pass 47.3% of the time while opting for the ground attack 52.7% of the time.
+- The Eagles have thrown the football in 47.3% of their plays from scrimmage this year while running the ball 52.7% of the time.
+This offensive attack ranks ninth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with Washington.